 Have you ever wondered if your leadership style impacts bullying in your workplace?
 Recent European research indicates that the day-to-day leadership practices of managers and leaders who are stressed and under pressure lead to increased bullying behaviour.
 Also, their style of leadership has a bearing.
 On days when managers and leaders use transformational or participative styles of leadership even when they are under pressure, bullying is low.
 When managers and leaders take a laissez-faire leadership style, bullying-related negative acts increase.

-In Australia, October is mental health month and preventing workplace bullying is high on the agenda.
 In this article, we look at how leadership style impacts workplace bullying prevalence to encourage leaders and managers to consider how they may be allowing bullying in their organisations when they are stressed.
 We offer some strategies and resources to empower leaders and managers to develop their leadership style.

 Work Pressure Leads to Negative Behaviour